yoliskdeveloper/hello-world/README.md

 Hello There!

-I'm new in GitHub, I like machine learning and web development techonlogy.
+I'm new in GitHub, I like machine learning and web development technology.
 This is my first repository